choochootrain/metamorphosis/README.md

 Metamorphosis
 =============

-You are a life form on another planet.
+You're a life form on another planet.